 This will make the transition to the future smoother and easier, as the new technologies will be integrated into the existing products, providing a superb customer experience.

-As technologies are constantly evolving, we can surely expect to witness a revolutionary switch to a brand new digital reality that's powered by VR/AR experience.
+As technologies are constantly evolving, we can surely expect to witness a revolutionary switch to a brand new digital reality that's powered by VR / AR banking experience.
 A great way to prepare for the future digital reality is to start generating ideas and concepts today by viewing the financial products through the lens of the future.